zooniverse/experiment-server/README.md

 - GET  /users/:user_id/interventions  will return all active interventions for a given user
 - POST /users/:user_id/interventions  will register an intervention for a user (see later for intervention format)
 - GET /interventions/:intervention_id allows you to poll the status of an intervention.
+- POST /interventions/:intervention_id/detected allows you to mark an intervention as detected
 - POST /interventions/:intervention_id/delivered allows you to mark an intervention as delivered
 - POST /interventions/:intervention_id/dismissed allows you to mark an intervention as dismissed
 - POST /interventions/:intervention_id/completed allows you to mark an intervention as completed